General Foundations of Spatial Sense

 Measurement Fundamentals (Expectation E2)

 Measurements enable us to mark out our activities.
-It guides our thoughts, our decisions and our perception of the world.
-It is so much a part of our daily activities that we forget its presence and importance.
-We regularly ask ourselves questions such as "Who has more than me?", "How far is this?", "How high or long is this object?", without necessarily thinking that we are using a measurement.
+They guide our thoughts, our decisions, and our perceptions of the world.
+Measurements are so deeply ingrained in our daily activities that we often overlook their presence and importance.
+We regularly ask ourselves questions such as 'Who has more than me?', 'How far is this?', 'How high or long is this object?', without necessarily thinking that we are using a measurement.
 In any situation, it is possible to measure different characteristics of an object.
 It is therefore important to specify the characteristic, commonly called an attribute, that is being measured.

 The following are examples of measurable attributes that can be quantified by various non-standard and standard units of measurement.